open-mmlab/mmtracking/docs/en/dataset.md

 There are 8 JSON files in `data/MOT17/annotations`:

-`train_cocoformat.json`: JSON file containing the annotations information of the training set in MOT17 dataset.
+`train_cocoformat.json`: JSON file contains the annotations information of the training set in MOT17 dataset.

-`train_detections.pkl`: Pickle file containing the public detections of the training set in MOT17 dataset.
+`train_detections.pkl`: Pickle file contains the public detections of the training set in MOT17 dataset.

-`test_cocoformat.json`: JSON file containing the annotations information of the testing set in MOT17 dataset.
+`test_cocoformat.json`: JSON file contains the annotations information of the testing set in MOT17 dataset.

-`test_detections.pkl`: Pickle file containing the public detections of the testing set in MOT17 dataset.
+`test_detections.pkl`: Pickle file contains the public detections of the testing set in MOT17 dataset.

 `half-train_cocoformat.json`, `half-train_detections.pkl`, `half-val_cocoformat.json`and `half-val_detections.pkl` share similar meaning with `train_cocoformat.json` and `train_detections.pkl`.
 The `half` means we split each video in the training set into half.
 The first half videos are denoted as `half-train` set, and the second half videos are denoted as`half-val` set.